jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

 .. meta::
   :description: Beginner Python TDD tutorial (Jacob Itegboje, Pumping Python): how to make a person with conditions — add can_vote and can_get_license so the person project decides with if statements.
-Open person; uv run pytest-watcher . --now (7 passed from datetime chapter).
+Open person; uv run pytest-watcher . --now (9 passed; the datetime chapter snapshot).
 RED: joe.can_vote() → AttributeError: 'Person' object has no attribute 'can_vote'.
 GREEN: add can_vote; TypeError takes 0 positional arguments but 1 was given → @staticmethod then self; update test_dir_person_class / test_dir_person_instance (dir lists are version-fragile).
 Add is_citizen (default True): unexpected keyword argument, then SyntaxError parameter without a default follows parameter with a default; optional is_citizen=True; return self.is_citizen. john/mary is_citizen=False.
-Age gate: test_underage_citizen with year_of_birth=datetime.date.today().year-17 → AssertionError: True != False until if age < 18: return False (under 18 blocked; 18+ uses is_citizen).
+Age gate: test_underage_citizen with year_of_birth=self.this_year-17 → AssertionError: True != False until if self.age < 18: return False (under 18 blocked; 18+ returns self.is_citizen).
 Mirror for can_get_license + passed_test (default False); jane/mary pass the test.
-Extract self.age in __init__ (calculate_age once); unittest.skip on test_when_year_of_birth_is_not_an_integer ('will always fail').
-Extract check_age(age, response) as @staticmethod; can_vote/can_get_license call check_age.
-Review: if for decisions; dir tests hard to maintain; skip hides exceptions; four person tests still repetitive.
-Leads to booleans and better exception testing.
+Extract self.age in __init__ (calculate_age once). unittest.skip on three tests: 'fails because age > 120', 'fails because age < 0', 'fails because year_of_birth is not an integer' (after the third skip the watcher shows 1 failed, 6 passed, 3 skipped until age is added to test_dir_person_instance).
+Extract check_age(self, status) as an instance method (not @staticmethod): if self.age < 18 return False else return status; can_vote calls check_age(self.is_citizen); can_get_license calls check_age(self.passed_test).
+Review: if for decisions; dir tests hard to maintain; skip hides the three exception tests; joe/jane/john/mary still repeat.
+Leads to lists and exception testing.
 Catalog: test_person_w_conditions.py + person_w_conditions.py.
-  :keywords: Jacob Itegboje, Pumping Python, how to make a person with conditions, if statements, can_vote, can_get_license, is_citizen, passed_test, age < 18, 18 or older, check_age, @staticmethod, self.age, calculate_age, AttributeError can_vote, TypeError positional arguments, SyntaxError parameter without a default, AssertionError True != False, unittest.skip will always fail, test_underage_citizen, test_dir_person_class, test_dir_person_instance, year_of_birth today year-17, red green refactor, remove the commented lines, git commit -am, uv run pytest-watcher . --now, person project voting license, test_person_w_conditions, person_w_conditions
+  :keywords: Jacob Itegboje, Pumping Python, how to make a person with conditions, if statements, can_vote, can_get_license, is_citizen, passed_test, age < 18, 18 or older, check_age(self, status), @staticmethod then self, self.age, calculate_age, AttributeError can_vote, TypeError positional arguments, SyntaxError parameter without a default, AssertionError True != False, unittest.skip age > 120, fails because age < 0, year_of_birth is not an integer, 1 failed 6 passed 3 skipped, test_underage_citizen, test_dir_person_class, test_dir_person_instance, this_year-17, red green refactor, remove the commented lines, git commit -am, uv run pytest-watcher . --now, 9 passed, person project voting license, test_person_w_conditions, person_w_conditions

 .. include:: ../../links.rst